KaiSta/gopherlyzer-GoScout/README.md

 ## How to use

-We use a small example program to show to process and the results of our prototype.
+We use a small example program to show the process and the results of our prototype.
 In the following description we assume that the code file is in a folder called tests.

 ```
 func main() {